 Clustergrammer-Widget works with Python 2 and 3.

-To use the Clustergrammer Jupyter Widget users need to install: Python, Jupyter notebook, the widget dependencies (see Jupyter Widget Dependencies), and ipywidgets version >6.0.0 (to save the notebook with widgets).
-Users can install Anaconda, a Python distribution that includes the Jupyter notebook as well as other scientific computing libraries, to easily obtain the necessary dependencies (except ipywidgets version >6.0.0).
+To use the Clustergrammer Jupyter Widget users need to install: Python, Jupyter notebook, the widget dependencies (see Jupyter Widget Dependencies), and ipywidgets version 6.0.0 (to save the notebook with widgets, version 6.0.0 is recommended).
+Users can install Anaconda, a Python distribution that includes the Jupyter notebook as well as other scientific computing libraries, to easily obtain the necessary dependencies (except ipywidgets version 6.0.0).
 The

 clustergrammer_widget can the be installed (with pip) and enabled using the following commands:

 pip install --upgrade clustergrammer_widget jupyter nbextension enable --py --sys-prefix widgetsnbextension jupyter nbextension enable --py --sys-prefix clustergrammer_widget

 Clustergrammer-Widget Workflow Example¶

 The Jupyter notebook Running_clustergrammer_widget.ipynb (which is rendered using nbviewer) shows how to visualize: a matrix from a file and a Pandas DataFrame.
 The following examples are taken from this notebook.